Kafka, Topics, Partitions, Brokers, Architecture

 Increased latency for end-to-end replication

-Higher ZooKeeper/KRaft metadata overhead
+Higher metadata overhead in the controller

 A common starting point: calculate partitions based on desired throughput divided by single-partition throughput, typically resulting in 6-12 partitions per topic for moderate-scale systems.